romria/security-response-headers-builder/README.md

 This project is made to assist developers with improving front-end apps security, particularly by adding special HTTP response headers.
 It ~~will contain~~ contains information about actual best practices as well as experimental & deprecated ones.

+Selected headers by default will contain recommended values in accordance with best practices.
+Please make sure to understand what they mean and change values if needed.

 `Content-Security-Policy` topic is covered in a separate repository: https://github.com/romria/content-security-policy-builder

 🔴IMPORTANT❗🔴 : This software is provided without warranty of any kind.
 It is not a ready-to-go protection against possible front-end attacks, and you should completely understand what are you doing before adding this feature to your production website